 The behavior of such a circuit is similar to that of a compressed spring to which a weight is attached.
 When the spring is released a vibration commences, which continues until the energy of the vibration has all been consumed by friction.
 If there is no external friction and the spring is very free from internal strains, etc., the vibration continues a very long time; but if the friction is great, the energy is all converted into heat in a short time.
 In the same way, the current in the circuit under consideration is reduced very rapidly if the resistance is large.

-A high-frequency current of continuously decreasing amplitude is called an "oscillatory" current, although the term "oscildecrement of 0.2 latory" is sometimes applied to any current of very high frequency.
+Fig. 66 .- Oscillatory circuit having resistance, inductance, and capacity in series decrement of 0.2 latory" is sometimes applied to any current of very high frequency.
 The decrease of amplitude is called "damping," and the current or wave is called a "damped" current or wave.
 (In contradistinction to a damped wave, a wave in which the amplitudes do not continuously decrease is called a persistent or sustained wave or oscillation.)
-The frequency of oscillation in a freely oscillating circuit depends only on the inductance and capac-Fig. 67.-Wave train with a logarithmic ity of the circuit, if the resistance is not very large.
-The damping is determined by the resistance together with the inductance and capacity.
+The frequency of oscillation in a freely oscillating circuit depends only on the inductance and capacis determined by the resistance together with the inductance and capacity.
 The resistance is thus important in determining the character of the phenomena.
 Damped currents are in this respect distinct from those of the sine-wave form.